Why Renting a Car in Punta Cana Is a Smart Travel Move

 To make your rental go smoothly:

-• Take photos of the car at pickup and drop-off
+• Take photos of the car at pickup and drop-off, especially any small scratches or marks that might later require paint correction.

 • Ask about the fuel policy (full-to-full is easiest)